sherrischeer/UX-Design/README.md

 ![hcd_tools](https://user-images.githubusercontent.com/32137384/48984807-38af3f00-f0c6-11e8-9e61-a4f9e1e65f0f.png)
 --Source: Codergirl, Launchcode, St Louis, Mo

-### Ultimately, the goal is to connect the business goals to the user's needs through this process of testing and refinement so that all parties are satisfied.
+### Ultimately, the goal of HCD is to connect the business goals to the user's needs through this process of testing and refinement so that all parties are satisfied.

 <br />